 I first encountered this question as a freshman engineering major in an elective course I took on philosophy.
 I was utterly befuddled: “What are they talking about?”
 “What’s the point?”
 “Who cares?”
 The “tree-falling” query is also a source of ridicule about the absurdities generated in philosophy, so my befuddlement is widely shared.

-I have since learned, however, the importance of questioning the truths we believe, and the reasons we do so.
+I have since learned, however, the importance of questioning the truths we believe, and the reasons we believe them.
 The answer to the “tree-falling” question, the one that makes sense to me, is that when it falls, it creates vibrations in the air, but if nobody hears it, then it makes no sound.
 There are physical consequences that are independent of a human presence (vibrating air), and social-psychological consequences that require human presence (sound).
 So, the answer is “no”, there is no sound, but “yes,” it is an event with physical consequences.

 The “no and yes” answer undermines the common assumption of a singular, imperial Truth.
 Rather, it points to different kinds of truth: a natural kind of truth, which is not dependent on human presence, and a human kind of truth, which arises from human presence, often within a social context.1 What is considered real, what is deemed truth, differs greatly between these kinds of truth.
 Important practical, even lifesaving consequences, can result from appreciating these differences.